 Altaic people inhale by the open round space and exhale by creating this space into their own individual world.
 Physically, we can notice it with their yurts.
 A yurt is a round structure and represents many meaningful characteristics in each part.
 The main characteristic of a Yurt is that it is like a universe in a small space.

 Altaic people adore the space.
-They perceive the space is a smaller form of the universe.
+They perceive space as a smaller form of the universe.
 The universe is a smaller version of the absolute, the adorable wisdom, or light.
 The one who palpates in each heart.
-This adorable light expands and creates the universe, space and then humans.
+This adorable light expands and creates the universe, space, and then humans.
 A human, for example, is a nomad is a small version of the universe, like their yurt.

 Adoring this light naturally opens the eye of every nomad into mystery.
-The long perches for yurt represents the mysteries around everywhere and in everything.
-The mystery of mountains, rivers and trees, for example, created shamanism.
+The long perches for yurt represent the mysteries around everywhere and in everything.
+The mystery of mountains, rivers, and trees, for example, created shamanism.
 The mystery of wild animals created the totems.
-Mongolians adopted Buddhism easily and happily because they realised that the mystery of living with their adorable wisdom was taught in a new way.
+Mongolians adopted Buddhism easily and happily because they realized that the mystery of living with their adorable wisdom was taught in a new way.
 How to reach that adorable absolute rigorously wasn’t the main importance, contrary, it enriches the method or way to reach that absolute.
-That’s why Mongolians welcomed Buddhism with respect and honour as legends tell.
+That’s why Mongolians welcomed Buddhism with respect and honor as legends tell.

 Maybe I am one of the last generations, who have faith in this authentic Altaic wisdom.
 It’s hard to keep it in today’s ultra-capitalistic world.
 But thanks for reading my blog on mongolianhandicrafts.com.

 I believe still, everybody has a right to know about authentic Mongolian wisdom.
 Difficulties in life can be created by the misunderstanding or the errors of “know-how” to create ourselves, or the yurt.
 Now, dear reader, the conclusion is for you to decide.